FacuVCanale/bikeshare-demand-gnn/indv/README.md

 - The pipeline uses time-based splitting by default to avoid data leakage
 - Feature scaling is applied by default but can be disabled
-- The pipeline automatically handles missing values and data cleaning
+- **Configurable null handling**: Choose whether and how to fill missing values
 - Results are saved in organized directory structure for easy analysis
 - Feature importance analysis provides insights into which features are most predictive
 - **Focused approach**: Uses only 3 key weather features and excludes user features to avoid overwhelming the GBDT models
+- **Experimentation-friendly**: Easy to test different preprocessing strategies

 This implementation follows the "stations individual" approach mentioned in the document as the best performing method so far, with streamlined feature engineering optimized for GBDT performance.